sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 </div>

-With our scalar function $$\psi:\mathbb{R}^N\to\mathbb{R}$$ we would like to perform a special type of dimensionality reduction: we only care to identify our location along the attractor -- separatrix -- attractor axis, i.e., along the depth of sandwich.
+With our scalar function $$\psi:\mathbb{R}^N\to\mathbb{R}$$ we would like to perform a special type of dimensionality reduction: we only care to identify our location along the attractor--separatrix--attractor axis, i.e., along the depth of sandwich.

 One way to achieve this is to have this scalar observable $$\psi(\boldsymbol x)$$ *imitate* the bistable dynamics along this axis.
 Thus we pick a simple example of bistable dynamics in 1D (hover your cursor over it to see the plot):